articles

 It’s that time again!
 Back to school for kiddos!
 This means we are sharing our back-to-school sleep prep tips!

-For parents that have been trying to keep their kids busy and from not being “bored” all summer, school starting is a huge sigh of relief!
+For parents who have been trying to keep their kids busy and not being “bored” all summer, the start of school is a huge sigh of relief!
 We’ll miss the lazy days of summer, but I don’t know about you, long about September, I’m craving a little more structure and maybe a little pumpkin spice here and there!

 Step 1 – Adjust Wake Time